Azure/azure-functions-sql-extension/README.md

 ```

-### Create .NET Function App
+### Create a Function App

-Now you will need a .NET Function App to add the binding to.
+Now you will need a Function App to add the binding to.
 If you have one created already you can skip this step.

 These steps can be done in the Terminal/CLI or with PowerShell.